 - Network meetings, informal meetings, dialogues

 - Delegations and trade fairs and International meetings

-- Social media such as a website and Facebook
+- Social media such as Facebook and Linkedin

 Ongoing problems in the world